TechLabs-Berlin/mlds-tools/README.md

     - The Cloud Location of the DB is arbitrary

 #### Install `firebase-admin`
-Once again, if you have setup the project correctly, you shoul already have this package.
+Once again, if you have setup the project correctly, you should already have this package.
 Else:
 > pip3 install firebase-admin

 #### Learning to work with `firebase`